Anissa Gamble: Personal life

 Gamble was diagnosed with Type 1 diabetes at the age of 8.
 In addition to focusing her clinical research on diabetes treatment, she is active in the diabetic community and is involved with the non-profit organization Connected in Motion, for people living with diabetes, as well as the Alberta Diabetes Institute and Diabetes Hockey Camp.

 Gamble obtained her bachelor's degree in biology with a concentration in pre-med and minor in chemistry from Robert Morris University in 2016, and went on to complete her master's degree in experimental surgery at the University of Alberta in 2019.
 During her time at the University of Alberta, her clinical research was largely focused on evaluation of islet cell transplantation, an experimental treatment for Type 1 diabetes, under the supervision of advisor Dr. James Shapiro, leader of the clinical team that developed the Edmonton protocol.

 Gamble continued her studies at the University Health Network in Toronto, where she studied digital health and worked as a research analyst with the University Health Network, focusing on diabetes eHealth management.
-Today, she is currently attending Schulich School of Medicine & Dentistry for dentistry while researching oral health barriers for people living with diabetes.
+She attended the DDS program of Schulich School of Medicine & Dentistry, where she focused on oral health research related to barriers for people living with diabetes.
+Since completing her studies in 2024, Gamble has worked as a dentist at a private practice in Fredericton,New Brunswick.